v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

 the original input signal :math:`\mathbf{x}`.
 At higher scales, the fwt uses the low-pass filtered result as input, :math:`\mathbf{x}_s = \mathbf{c}_{\mathcal{A}, s}` if :math:`s > 0`.
 The dashed arrow indicates that we could continue to expand the fwt tree here. :py:meth:`ptwt.conv_transform.wavedec` implements this transformation.
+:py:meth:`ptwt.conv_transform.waverec` provides the inverse functionality visible on the right side of Figure :numref:`fig-fwt`.

 The wavelet packet transform (pwt) additionally expands the high-frequency part of the tree.
 The figure below depicts the idea.